jchailloux/streamsx.bytes/README.md

 This toolkit provides

-	Functions to manipulate data operator to parse a message and extract bits from it based on a JSON definition
+	Functions to manipulate data and an operator to parse a message and extract bits from it based on a JSON definition

 		Conversion
 			decodeBase64			: Decode a base64 string